 How do you become a Deputy?

-Firstly, if you want to be a Deputy, you must:
+If you want to be a Deputy, you must:

-- Be 18 years old or over
+- be 18 years or older

-- Live in Guernsey (for at least two years before the election)
+- live in Guernsey (for at least two years before the election)

 A nomination form should be completed and sent to the Bailiff.
 You will now be a candidate, hoping to be elected.